-For the Lindback Award
+For the Lindback Award for Distinguished Teaching:

 Stephanie L. Larson is associate professor of classics and National Endowment for the Humanities Chair in Humanities.
 At Bucknell since 2002, she teaches courses on Greek language and literature and classical myth.
 Her scholarly interests include the construction and maintenance of regional, ethnic and gender identities in Archaic and Classical Greece.

 Professor Larson received extensive support from across the Bucknell community in her nomination for this award.
 Her colleagues, her current students and her past students have said that, as a teacher, Professor Larson is enthusiastic and empathetic, engaging students with demanding material in an unassuming and unpretentious style that leads to their success.
 Students consistently describe her as a mentor, and as brilliant and friendly.

 In recommending Professor Larson for this award, the University Teaching Awards Committee noted that she exhibits a "mastery of teaching that is exceptional, particularly when one considers that she is also an accomplished scholar and an extremely active university citizen."